balexander16/Pro-Dev-Repo/reflectionweek3.md

 prompts to complete a choose your own adventure roleplaying story.
 Initial versions will have a very simple linear branching paths to keep the scope narrow enough for the time allowed.
 Hopefully I can accomplish this using either Amazon Rekognition, Google Cloud Vision, or
 Clarifai.
 Depends upon how many pictures I will actually be using they have a limited scope of free development usability.

+In the bootcamp this week we are finishing up a FizzBuzz game together that actually works.
+I've developed a game now.
+Learning about enums and generic methods and classes has been interesting this week.
+I really enjoy the concepts of one set of code that can work for different variables types is awesome.
+I definetly would not want to rewrite the same code a million times for each primitive type I want to use when one size fits all works!